Skip to main content

 No matter which, if any, gender you identify with, it’s important you’re aware of which screening services you’re eligible for.

-See screening information for the transgender community at NHS inform.
+Screening information for the transgender community

 • Abdominal aortic aneurysm screening